grstavares/ShoppingCartPOC/README.md

 - **Service Tracing**: Componente responsible to log and trace service operations.
 This componenet will concentrate all the operations performed by each of the other componentes of the service.
 This implementation will use Cloudwatch Logs.

+### Dependencies

+The service will connect to another service to request information about Product Description and Product Price.
+At this moment this dependency will be mocked by a DynamoDB table, but will be refactored later to use a proxy/adaptor.

 ### External Components

 #### Authentication Provider